πŸ§ͺ Demo Mode, You are viewing this as a logged-in Individual user. This session was sent to hello@uavtalent.com for review.

 Primary Industry Vertical

-Seniority, Employment Type & Qualifications
+Employment Type, Seniority & Qualifications

-Over 80% of respondents are permanent full-time employees.
-The experience profile skews senior β€” over one third have 10+ years in UAV or aerospace.
+88.1% of respondents are permanent full-time employees.
+The experience profile skews strongly senior, c.37% have 10+ years in UAV or aerospace, and the talent pool is highly credentialed.

 Employment Type Distribution